 The dates of the winter break vary between the provinces.
 The break is set between mid-January and the end of February and lasts for two weeks.
 The exact timing of the break is defined by the head of the regional education authorities (kurator oświaty) in agreement with the governor of the province.
 Schools in Poland also have Christmas and Easter breaks of a few days.

-Detailed information on the organisation of the school year (start and end dates of the school year, dates of summer holidays and winter breaks with geographical variations, as well as public / religious holidays) is available in the annually updated Eurydice publication ‘The Organisation of school time in Europe, 2021/2022’
+Detailed information on the organisation of the school year (start and end dates of the school year, dates of summer holidays and winter breaks with geographical variations, as well as public / religious holidays) is available in the annually updated Eurydice publication „The Organisation of School Time in Europe.
+Primary and General Secondary Education 2023/24”.

 Organisation of the school day and week